Guochry/CARE/README.md

 # CARE
-This repository is the official implementation of paper: **[CARE: Aligning Language Models for Regional Cultural Awareness](https://arxiv.org/pdf/2311.04072.pdf)**.
+This repository is the official implementation of our paper: **[CARE: Aligning Language Models for Regional Cultural Awareness](https://arxiv.org/pdf/2311.04072.pdf)**.

 ## CARE Datasets